kanekoshoyu/kucoin_arbitrage/README.md

 [![](https://img.shields.io/docsrs/kucoin_arbitrage)](https://docs.rs/kucoin_arbitrage)
 [![](https://img.shields.io/github/license/kanekoshoyu/kucoin_arbitrage)](https://github.com/kanekoshoyu/kucoin_arbitrage/blob/master/LICENSE)
 This is an async Rust project to implement zero-risk crypto trinagular arbitrage, explore technical feasiblity of generating passsive income (i.e. sleep to earn!).
-## How the arbitrage works
+## How cyclic arbitrage works
-Say we hold USDT, it checks all the coins(e.g. ETH) that can trade against BTC and USDT, and compare the profit by either:
+Say we hold USDT, it checks all the listed crypto (e.g. ETH) that can trade against BTC and USDT, and compare the profit by either:
 - Buy-Sell-Sell: buy ETH (sell USDT), sell ETH (buy BTC), sell BTC (buy USDT)
 - Buy-Buy-Sell: buy BTC (sell USDT), buy ETH (sell BTC), sell ETH (buy USDT)

+The above is triangular arbitrage, which is the simplest form of cyclic arbitrage.
+We can make more complex say finding the most profitable routes, or placing order at maker price for reduced fees.

 ## Previous mistakes in Python
 2 years ago I have made a python script that runs the triangular arbitrage in KuCoin, but it had several technical issues and ended up not following up.